 For more information about enrolment of courses, please see the Law Knowledgebase.

 Are you experiencing problems with or do you have any questions about your enrolment?
-On Monday 22 August the administration can be contacted via +31 (0)50 363 5721 from 8 am till 11.30 am and via email: octa-rechten rug.nl.
-After Monday 22 August 11.30 am, the administration will only be available via email.
+The Education Administration can be contacted via email: octa-rechten rug.nl.
+Emails will be processed in the order they are received.